-Human mitochondrial DNA (mtDNA) is a circular double-stranded molecule encoding for 13 proteins of oxidative phosphorylation system (OXPHOS), which is composed of four respiratory chain complexes and ATP synthase located in the inner mitochondrial membrane (Papa 1996).
-The other OXPHOS proteins are encoded by nuclear genes.
-About 2-10 mtDNA copies are presented in each of hundreds or thousands of mitochondria per cell.
+Human mitochondrial DNA (mtDNA) is a circular double-stranded molecule encoding for 13 hundreds or thousands of mitochondria per cell.
 Postnatal switch of glycolytic to oxidative metabolism is of crucial importance for all mammalian neonates and it is essential for successful adaptation to extra-uterine life.
-The process of OXPHOS maturation during the development of the fetus is still not fully understood during the development of the fetus (Honzík et al. 2007).
+The process of OXPHOS maturation during the development of the fetus is still not fully understood during the development of the fetus (Honzik et al. 2007).
 It is an essential query because all mammalian tissues and cells except erythrocytes fully depend on ATP produced by oxidative phosphorylation in mitochondria.